-I take keen interest in Technology and when I say Technology I am not referring to the work related part, which in any case I do.
-But the technology space as a whole.
+I take keen interest in all matters related to technology.
+Right from automobiles to computers, mobile phones and Cameras.
 Internet is a great boon for inquisitive persons like me.
 It brings information within our reach.
-Though I must agree that online information is a double-edged sword and it needs significant amount of experience to sift the relevant and reliable information from the thousands of sources which the search engines throw up.
+Though I must say that online information is a double-edged sword and it needs significant amount of experience to sift the relevant and reliable information from the thousands of sources of dubiuous which the search engines throw up.

-In addition to new technology I also look at innovative applications of existing technologies.
+In addition to new technologies I also look out for innovative applications of existing technologies.
 India is a land of Jugaad, and here we are always on the look out for cost-effective applications of easily available technology to day-to-day use.

 I have been a avid DIYer for most of my life.
 I have graduated from Vegakit kind(80s) of electronics to the Raspberry PI computers.
 I own quite a few small computers (2 RPis and 2 Arduinos), which I use for multiple functions around my home.
 They keep me busy on weekends.

 My RPis are currently configured to run multiroom audio through streaming, download podcasts on schedule, and turn on (...and off) external lights on schedule and based on ambient light.
 Home Automation is my new hobby these days.

 Small connected computers are the next big thing.
 They are called by a number of different names but the most commonly used term for them is 'IoT'.
 And a small device called nodeMCU brings the IoT to the common man.
 This device has in built Wi-fi and a host of digital and analog I/Os and it costs a mere Rs.
 400. And it can be powered off a mobile charger.
 IoTs could not have been more accessible !